xroger88/gorilla-notes/README.md

 We render the notes using [gorilla-ui](https://github.com/pink-gorilla/gorilla-ui).
 Gorilla-ui is a Clojure library used in [pink-gorilla](https://pink-gorilla.github.io) for rendering visual elements using an superset of the [Hiccup format](https://github.com/weavejester/hiccup).
 It offers declarative Hiccup-like wrappers for various Javascript visualization libraries.

-Eventually, some of the attempts here might be merged in to [Notespace](https://github.com/scicloj/notespace).
+Eventually, some of the attempts here might be merged into [Notespace](https://github.com/scicloj/notespace).

 [![Clojars Project](https://img.shields.io/clojars/v/daslu/gorilla-notes.svg)](https://clojars.org/daslu/gorilla-notes)